 The first image of Ramola that comes to mind is as the leader of a gang of girls cycling singing Sawan Ke Nazare Hain and who bang into a gang of lads out cycling and thus meeting the hero (SD Narang) in Khazanchi (1941).
-The film is an important one not just as being Ramola’s breakthrough film but also for its songs.
+The film is an important one not just for being Ramola’s breakthrough film but also for its songs.
 By then composers of the 1930s, who had embellished films with their exquisite compositions set in classical ragas, were beginning to sound commonplace.
 Khazanchi’s refreshingly free wheeling music by Ghulam Haider incorporating Punjabi beats not only took the audiences by storm, but also made other music directors sit up and take notice.
 With this film, Haidar ensured that the Indian film song would never be the same again.

 Ramola was born Rachel Cohen on July 5, 1917 in a Jewish family to a school-master father, Hayam Cohen.
 Her childhood was spent in Bombay before the family migrated to Calcutta where Ramola finished her schooling.

-Some other of Ramola’s important films include Khamoshi (1942), Manchali (1943), Shukriya (1944), Albeli (1945), Hum Bhi Insan Hain (1948) and Jhooti Kasmen (1948).
-She acted in a number of films that were directed by HS Rawail and RC Talwar respectively while reuniting with Kidar Sharma for Kaliyan (1944).
-And as was the fashion with famous film stars of the day, she also endorsed Lux soap in the 1940s.
+Some other of Ramola’s important films include Khamoshi (1942), Shukriya (1944), Albeli (1945), Hum Bhi Insan Hain (1948) and Jhooti Kasmen (1948).
+She acted in a number of films that were directed by HS Rawail and RC Talwar respectively, while reuniting with Kidar Sharma for Kaliyan (1944).
+And as was the fashion with famous and successful film stars of the day, she also endorsed Lux soap in the 1940s.

-Ramola passed away on December 10, 1988 at the age of 71.
+Ramola passed away in Bombay on December 10, 1988 at the age of 71.